hunterlong/ltcregtest-insight/README.md

 I recommend reviewing the [Insight API Documentation](https://github.com/bitpay/insight-api) so you can use all the features of this image.

 ## How does it work?
 This Docker image will start a Litecoin Regtest Server with the Insight API so you can fetch UTXO's balances, and everything else.
-This Docker image is for developers who want to test their Litecoin applications without waiting for transactions to be confirmed on the real LTC testnet blockchain.
+This Docker image is for developers who want to test their Litecoin applications without waiting for transactions to be confirmed on the real LTC testnet3 blockchain.

 The wallets below have a couple LTC in them so you can begin testing quickly! **New blocks are mined automatically every 5 seconds!**